 - 1. I shall not make any form of abuse of narcotic drugs or psychotropic substances while being a student of this University. - 2.
 I shall bring into the notice of authorities designated by the University for this purpose, the incidence of any illicit drug or substance abuse occurring within the University campus which might have come to his /her knowledge and also about any drug dealer/peddler who according to his/her information is carrying out or is trying to carry out his activities related to supply of illicit drugs within the University Campus.

 Declaration: I aged years, Son/Daughter of

 Sh , R/o

-• that the contents of the above m will and I have concealed n above declaration have been issued ealed nothing therefrom.
+• hat the contents of the above ( n will and I have concealed no

 Signed on this day of (Month/Year).